 - 6. Click the button above any of the fingers to begin the enrollment process for that finger. - 7.
 Swipe the finger until the progress bar reaches 100% to enroll that finger. - 8.
-Repeat the process for all the fingers you wish to enroll (see sidebar), and then click Save and Continue. - Enter a backup password and click Apply. - 10.
-Close the fingerprint status window.

-- 11. Right-click the taskbar icon and select Start Control Center (and then swipe a finger) to allow you to Edit Fingerprints, register Applications, edit Settings and access the Help menu etc. You can also run the Control Center etc. from the Protector Suite item in the Programs/All Programs menu - 12.
-Click "Help" in Control Center Home to get more information on any topic. - 13.
+Close the Protector Suite 2009 window. - 9.
+Right-click the taskbar icon and select Start Control Center (and then swipe a finger) to allow you to Edit Fingerprints, register Applications, edit Settings and access the Help menu etc. You can also run the Control Center etc. from the Protector Suite item in the Programs/All Programs menu - 10.
+Click "Help" in Control Center Home to get more information on any topic. - 11.
 You can also run the Tutorial, or Product Tour video to get more information.

-Figure 7 - 41
+Figure 7 - 16

 Control Center &

 Biomenu

-- 14. See "Help & Manual" on page 7 40 for further details. - 15.
+- 12. See "Help & Manual" on page 7 26 for further details. - 13.
 If you swipe your finger over the reader at any time you can access the Biomenu to lock the computer, register websites, access the Personal Safe, open the Control Center and access the Help menu.